schonny/bedrock-api-server/README.md

 - `get-backup-list` - Retrieves a list of available world-backups.
 - `remove-backup` - Deletes a specified world-backup.
 - `backup-all-server` - Creates a backup of the specified worlds of all created bedrock-server.

+Player functions:
+- `get-known-players` - Lists all players who have ever played on a created bedrock-server.
+- `add-player` - Complete your player-list yourself.
+- `update-permission` - Edit permissions.json for bedrock-server.

 Jobber functions:
 - `start-jobber` - Starts the Jobber service and all contained jobs.